-The recommendations on this page are a good starting point, but if you’ve injured your rotator cuff or you’re trying to recovery after shoulder surgery, take a look at my 7 Step Rotator Cuff Treatment and Stretching System.
+The recommendations on this page are a good starting point, but if you’ve injured your rotator cuff or you’re trying to recovery after shoulder surgery, take a look at my 7 Step Rotator Cuff Treatment System.

 The 7 Step System is a systematic, step-by-step, proven method of reducing your pain, fixing your rotator cuff injury properly, and then making your shoulder so strong and stable you’ll never have to worry about shoulder pain again.

-Visit the information page to find out more, or watch the rotator cuff stretching video to see how to fix your rotator cuff once and for all and restore pain free, unrestricted movement to your shoulder.
+Visit the information page to find out more, or watch the rotator cuff treatment video to see how to fix your rotator cuff once and for all and restore pain free, unrestricted movement to your shoulder.